Everything You Need to Know About Small Business Insurance

 When figuring out how to choose the right deductible, your agent should be able to help you compare the costs.

-As the most basic business insurance coverage, liability insurance coverage for small businesses can cover your obligations and legal defense for accidents, injuries and negligence.
+As the most basic business insurance coverage, professional liability insurance coverage for small businesses can cover your obligations and legal defense for accidents, injuries and negligence.
 Be careful not to underestimate your need for business liability insurance — it’s a common myth that small businesses or businesses with a low risk of injury don’t need liability coverage.
-The most frequent accident to a business with customers on premises is slip, trip, and fall accidents.
+The most frequent accident to a business with customers on premises is slip, trip and fall accidents.

-Workers compensation pays for lost wages and medical care for employees who are injured while on the job.
-Most states require employers with more than a certain number of employees to have workers compensation insurance, though this law varies from state to state.
+Workers’ compensation pays for lost wages and medical care for employees who are injured while on the job.
+Most states require employers with more than a certain number of employees to have workers’ compensation insurance, though this law varies from state to state.

 This coverage picks up where your standard liability insurance policy limit leaves off, offering you a broader umbrella of protection.

 As a small business owner, you may be wondering: What type of business insurance do I need?
 Business insurance is not one-size-fits-all, which means certain small businesses require special types of coverage.
-Ask yourself these questions to determine whether different types of business insurance are required to cover the unique needs of your business.
+At FBFS, our BusinessMax business insurance is designed to help create a layer of protection around your business, guarding against financial losses due to property damage or liability claims.
+Designed as a packaged policy that provides both property and liability coverage, our business owners policies (BOP) are tailored to your specific business needs.
+These questions will help determine whether different types of business insurance are required to cover the unique needs of your business.

 If you have a vehicle used for business, business vehicle insurance can provide auto liability and physical damage coverage.
 Business owners have flexible options on how to insure the vehicles they use in their businesses, depending on the ownership and use of the vehicle.
-A careful review of these options will confirm your business is properly covered.
+A careful review of these commercial auto insurance options will confirm your business is properly covered.

-The business then purchases a life insurance policy on those individuals, pays the key person insurance premiums and is listed as the beneficiary on the policy.
-If that person were to pass, the business would receive the death benefit from the policy to help pay for expenses and keep the business going.
+- The business then purchases a life insurance policy on those individuals, pays the key person insurance premiums and is listed as the beneficiary on the policy.

 Whether you already have business insurance coverage in place or are looking for new coverage for your business, it’s important to talk to your Farm Bureau agent to make sure you get the right coverage for your needs.
 Here are five business insurance questions to ask your agent.